 THE FENCE: Depending on how you look at it, the fence could represent the curse that has driven so many wild animals to now be on the brink of extinction.
 On the other hand, as animal behaviourist Louis Dorfman says, the question about whether it is good or bad, all depends on how it is used!
-At Ukutula the fence is being used for the benefit of lions, tigers and cheetahs to research breeding programs and is contributing toward protocols for preserving wild endangered species.
+At Ukutula the fence is being used for the benefit of lions, tigers and cheetahs to research reproduction disease and genetic research, thereby contributing toward protocols for the preservation of the species in the wild.

 Drowned Vaquita porpoise in gill net